turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 # The JS Interpreter

-A fundamental part of writing better code and digging into more advanced topics is understanding how the Javascript interpreter works.
+A fundamental part of writing better code and digging into more advanced topics is understanding how the JavaScript interpreter works.
 Can you build out applications without this knowledge?
 Of course.
 But a lot of developers find that having a good grasp on what is going on 'under the hood' ends up making other things infinitely easier - including, but not limited to, self-teaching new concepts, debugging, and writing solid JavaScript code.

 We won't get into the nitty gritty details of the different JavaScript engines (Chrome uses Chrome v8, Mozilla uses SpiderMonkey, etc.) or the differences between interpreted vs compiled languages (you can read [this](https://www.upwork.com/hiring/development/the-basics-of-compiled-languages-interpreted-languages-and-just-in-time-compilers/) if you would like to dig into these concepts more).
 Just know that JavaScript is an interpreted language - meaning that JavaScript is translated (or interpreted) by the engine line by line at the _same_ time that the program is being executed.
 JavaScript is a single-threaded language, making it so that only one task can be executed at a time.